chinsiang99/aws-cloud-practinioner-prep/02.security-compliance/README.md

 - Increased security and protetcion against web attacks
 - easy to deploy and maintain
 - It can be deployed on Amazon CloudFront, Application Load Balancer, Amazon API Gateway, or AWS AppSync
-- It can be deployed on Amazon CloudFront, Application Load Balancer, Amazon API Gateway, or AWS AppSync

 ## AWS Shield (partially free)
 - Provides detection and automatic mitigations